Our Directors, Faculty & Staff

 Amelia Hays-Rivest, Director of Conservatory

-Steve Hays, Founder
+Steve Hays, Founding director

 Steve was Producing Director of Stage West from its inception in 1967 until 1984.
 He has directed Doors, Ozma of Oz, Wiley and the Hairy Man, Mother Hicks, The Secret Garden, Ordinary People, Ramona Quimby, The Birds, A Midsummer Night’s Dream, Anne of Green Gables, The Italian Straw Hat, The Tempest, Very Good Eddie, and The Boy Friend for the Drama Studio.
 He is also a playwright and musician, with four of his plays, The Snow Queen, The Little Match Girl, Me and Ruth, and Sara Crewe having premiered at the Drama Studio.

-Dan Morbyrne, Faculty
+Dan Morbyrne, Master Faculty

 Jane Schneeloch, Office Manager

 Jane came to the Drama Studio after she retired from teaching English at East Hartford High School for 35 years.
 She received Bachelor’s and Master’s degrees in English at Westfield State College.
 She has led writing groups for senior citizens, incarcerated women, and adolescents.
-Her poetry has been published in several journals, and her two collections: Climbing to the Moon and Turning Over Leaves.
+Her poetry has been published in several journals, and she has written two collections: Climbing to the Moon and Turning Over Leaves.
 She has been a part of Doug Foresta’s playwriting classes, and her plays In Hiding and The Test were produced as part of the Drama Studio’s 2008 and 2013 Winter Shorts Festivals, respectively.